HarveyAland/Three-tier-incident-tracker/README.md

 ## 🔭 Planned Improvements

-- [ ] Add Jenkins CI/CD pipeline
-- [ ] Add JWT authentication
-- [ ] Enforce PodSecurityPolicies/OPA
-- [ ] Implement HTTPS with ACM certs
+This project will integrate a Jenkins-based CI/CD pipeline to:

+- Automatically build/push Docker images to ECR
+- Deploy to EKS using `kubectl` or Helm
+- Trigger deployments on push to `main` branch

+> **Why it's important:** CI/CD is essential in production to ensure consistent, automated deployment with reduced human error.

 ---